Canadian-Geospatial-Platform/relations-system/documentation/taggingsystem3.md

 tagRelation = {
     id: String,
     referenceid: String, // reference to tag from tag table
-    popularity: Number, // increments each time we get a click with it as a filter
+    popularityIndex: Number, // increments each time we get a click with it as a filter
     reference: {
         url: String, // (file, collection or location url)
         type: String, // (file, collection or location)